cline/cline/README.md

 ### Working in Existing Projects

-Developers tend to name directories, files, classes, functions, and other components in ways that reflect their purpose and role within the larger system.
-These names often encapsulate high-level concepts and relationships that are crucial for understanding a project's overall architecture.
+When given a task in an existing project, Claude will look for the most relevant files to read and edit the same way you or I would–by first looking at the names of directories, files, classes, and functions since these names tend to reflect their purpose and role within the broader system, and often encapsulate high-level concepts and relationships that help understand a project's overall architecture.
+With tools like `list_files_recursive` and `view_source_code_definitions_top_level`, Claude is able to extract names of various elements in a project to determine what files are most relevant to a given task without you having to mention `@file`s or `@folder`s yourself.

-Claude Dev leverages the fact that large language models are fundamentally built on natural language processing, and by focusing on these named elements we provide the LLM with a structural understanding of the codebase that aligns closely with how developers conceptualize and organize their code.
-By effectively extracting the "language" of the codebase, we enable the LLM to grasp structure and intent without wasting context on implementation details.

 1. **File Structure**: Claude first uses the `list_files_recursive` tool to get a complete picture of the project's file structure.
 It turns out Claude 3.5 Sonnet is _really_ good at inferring what it needs to process further just from these file names alone.

-2. **High-Level Code Overview**: Claude may then use the `view_source_code_definitions_top_level` tool on specific directories of interest.
-This tool uses [tree-sitter](https://github.com/tree-sitter/tree-sitter) to parse source code with custom tag queries that extract names of classes, functions, methods, and other definitions. `view_source_code_definitions_top_level` works by first identifying source code files that tree-sitter can parse (currently supports `python`, `javascript`, `typescript`, `ruby`, `go`, `java`, `php`, `rust`, `c`, `c++`, `c#`, `swift`), then parsing each file into an abstract syntax tree, and finally applying a language-specific query to extract definition names (you can see the exact query used for each language in `src/parse-source-code/queries`).
+2. **Source Code Definitions**: Claude may then use the `view_source_code_definitions_top_level` tool on specific directories of interest.
+This tool uses [tree-sitter](https://github.com/tree-sitter/tree-sitter) to parse source code with custom tag queries that extract names of classes, functions, methods, and other definitions.
+It works by first identifying source code files that tree-sitter can parse (currently supports `python`, `javascript`, `typescript`, `ruby`, `go`, `java`, `php`, `rust`, `c`, `c++`, `c#`, `swift`), then parsing each file into an abstract syntax tree, and finally applying a language-specific query to extract definition names (you can see the exact query used for each language in `src/parse-source-code/queries`).
 The results are formatted into a concise & readable output that Claude can easily interpret to quickly understand the code's structure and purpose.

-3. **Read Relevant Files**: With the insights gained from the project file structure and high-level code overview, Claude can then use the `read_file` tool to examine specific files that are most relevant to the task at hand.
+3. **Read Relevant Files**: With insights gained from the names of various files and source code definitions, Claude can then use the `read_file` tool to examine specific files that are most relevant to the task at hand.

-By carefully managing what information is added to context, Claude can provide valuable assistance even for complex, large-scale projects without overwhelming its context window (200k tokens, translating to roughly 150k words or about 500 pages of a typical book).
+By carefully managing what information is added to context, Claude can provide valuable assistance even for complex, large-scale projects without overwhelming its context window.

 ### Only With Your Permission